 Few things sharpen the mind more than a good live cash poker game.
 The atmosphere is intense as you face your opponent directly across the green baize, knowing that every decision you make could win or lose you real cash money.
 With their deep stacks, strategic challenges and constant money pressure, live cash games are completely different from poker tournaments, let alone chance-based online casino games!
 As a result, live cash players are prone to making the same kinds of mistakes.
-We’ve profiled five of the most common ones, the better to help you learn how to play poker for cash, both live and online.
+We’ve profiled five of the most common ones to help you learn how to play poker for cash, both live and online.

 Also known as ring games, cash games are simply poker games in which the chips represent real money.
 Cash games don’t have any designated starting or stopping time.
 You can simply buy into a game and leave any time you want.
 Casinos tend to have live cash games with different table limits catering to every budget.
 For example, the MGM Grand has plenty of $1/$3 and $2/$5 no-limit Texas hold’em poker games, which are popular with low-stakes players.
 If you’re looking for higher table limits, head for a venue such as the Bellagio, with its non-stop high-stakes cash game in the Big Game Room.
 If you’d rather play from the comfort of home, plenty of online poker sites offer cash games.